classroom-google-com/eaglerservers/README.md

-# minecraft servers (some servers might not work
+# minecraft servers (some servers might not work)

-geovani
+geovani, just paste these in the server addresses

 wss://mc.primitt.dev/survival

  wss://sealcraft.ddns.net:442/servers